 The name is in fact a reference to a turn of the 20th century magazine of the same name that in some ways informs elements of the content.
 In the same way that Fantastic Man isn't a FASH FASH fashion magazine, The Gentlewoman is very much about broadening the scope of style by presenting individuals as they are, not styled up dramatically but as strong beings who speak volumes with their natural modes of expression.
-It's not about being heavily cerebral either as the first portion opens up by asking different women such as Louise Gray (below), Daisy Lowe and ice cream supremo Kitty Travers about modern planning, transport, food and yes, housekeeping, hence why I said The Gentlewoman of old may not be completely dead/defunct (on an unrelated note, maybe I should pick up a copy the Rachel Johnson- transformation of magazine).
+It's not about being heavily cerebral either as the first portion opens up by asking different women such as Louise Gray (below), Daisy Lowe and ice cream supremo Kitty Travers about modern planning, transport, food and yes, housekeeping, hence why I said The Gentlewoman of old may not be completely dead/defunct (on an unrelated note, maybe I should pick up a copy the Rachel Johnson- transformation of The Lady magazine).

 Alasdair McLellan's depiction of a Power Sessions (styled by Jonathan Kaye) sets the tone for an issue jam packed with quiet power.
 Power here is reconciled through beautiful knitted bra and knickers by Dolce & Gabbana, Alaia and Pringle of Scotland… working out never looked more appealing to a gym-o-phobe such as myself.

 The star piece of course belongs to the cover feature; portraits of Phoebe Philo by David Sims and a lengthy article by editor in chief Penny Martin that I read and re-read.
 Both the portraits and the piece delved into the strengths and vulnerabilities that Philo faces as a re-emerging creative director, resurrected by her role at Celine…

 Models and faces are by and large eschewed for 'real' women within fashion such as Gill Wilkins, a fashion editor at British Vogue…